jslitzker/forgeboard/README.md

 Forgeboard is a self-hosted developer dashboard for managing multiple Python-based micro-apps—such as Flask, FastAPI, and Django—on a single Linux VM.
 It simplifies app deployment, routing, and lifecycle control using `systemd` and `NGINX`—no Docker, no Kubernetes, no nonsense.

-> **🔐 Authentication System**: Now includes secure multi-user authentication with local and Azure AD support, encrypted configuration storage, and comprehensive audit logging.
+> **🔐 Authentication System**: Complete multi-user authentication with local password-based login, JWT sessions, API key management, email notifications, and comprehensive security features.

 ## ✨ Features